basisproject/paper/src/03-regions.md

 - The board meets *at least* once every quarter.
 - Any director can propose an idea or change (ideally advance notice is given before meetings).
 - Proposals are discussed, along with their pros and cons, and updated based on feedback.
-- Proposals are modified until everyone reaches an agreement.
+- Proposals are updated and modified until everyone reaches an agreement.
 If agreement cannot be reached, the proposal returns to discussion.
 - Even if just one director dissents, the proposal cannot move forward.
 Ultimately, after full discussion, disagreement must satisfy one of the following conditions:
   - The proposal will materially harm the company in the short or long term.
-  - The proposal is materially opposed to the goals or spirit of the company.
+  - The proposal is in material opposition to the goals or spirit of the company.
-  - The proposal is materially opposed to the wishes of the region/community.
+  - The proposal is in material opposition to the wishes of the region/community.
   - The proposal is morally or legally unjustifiable.
-- If a proposal is seen as immediately essential for a company's continued operation by over 75% of the board members, they can perform a majority vote to implement the proposal even if consensus is not reached.
+- If a proposal is seen as immediately essential for a company's continued operation, then a vote can be called and if over 75% agree to the proposal, it is accepted even if full consensus is not reached.

 This consensus mechanism, while intricate and lengthy, makes sure that various members of the board are able to have their expertise shared and acted on.
 This is in contrast to majority rule, which tends to silence certain important inputs to discussion.